Table of Contents Show

 9. Additional Facts on Alaskan Spring

-Alaska, during spring, has more daylight, similar to summer.
+During spring, Alaska has more daylight, similar to summer.
 It is the shoulder season in Alaska.
 The roads look clear and active.
 In Anchorage, the sun rises at 6 am and sets around 9.50 pm.
-Again the days are longer, and northern lights look bright and visible.
+Again, the days are longer, and northern lights look bright and visible.

 The temperature in Alaska during spring lies in the range of 29°F – 44°F. Although the climate is warmer, it still feels cold.
-So it is easier to move around Alaska and explore more of the state.
+So, moving around Alaska and exploring more of the state is easier.

 Hiking in the northern regions of Alaska is possible after the end of the spring.
 Lower-altitude places are the best to hike in spring.
 Seasonal place visits start in May with cheaper rates.

 Spring is also the best time to visit Alaska for wildlife viewing.
 The animals start to come out of winter hibernation and can watch bears, moose, eagles, and other wild animals.
 Spring also offers the best time to see national parks in Alaska.

 9.5.
 Festivals in Spring